aiftakher/Greedy-Packing/README.md

+# Greedy-Packing
-# Place a given set of nonconvex shapes in a grid.
+Place a given set of nonconvex shapes in a grid.